erigones/esdc-docs/user-guide/monitoring/main-monitoring-server.rst

     .. warning:: Changing *provisioner*'s password in Zabbix also requires changing the *MON_ZABBIX_PASSWORD* in all affected :ref:`virtual data centers <dc_monitoring_settings>` (``Datacenter -> Datacenter -> default -> Edit more settings -> Show advanced settings -> MON_ZABBIX_PASSWORD``).

 * **root** - A system superuser account, which can be used for remote administration over SSH.
-The password for the **root** user was auto-generated during the build process of the installation image.
 The **root** account should have the first compute node's public SSH key set and therefore should be accessible from the first compute node via SSH.

 Monitoring Server Factory Settings